Personality and History

 Spring 2010: He left Alabama sometime after March 6 with #524 and 42-07 (DAR).
 His signal was detected March 17 at Necedah NWR in Wisconsin, but he had not yet been visually confirmed.
 He was among the earliest arrivals back in Wisconsin.

-Fall 2010: Male 27-06 (DAR) and female #926 were found near Grundy County, Illinois, during an aerial survey on December 2.
+Fall 2010: Male 27-06 DAR and female #26-09 (#926) were found near Grundy County, Illinois, during an aerial survey on December 2.
 They were detected flying through western Kentucky on December 6and reported at Wheeler NWR, Morgan County, Alabama, on December 8.

-Spring 2011: Male 27-06 (DAR), still with female #926, was on his winter territory until at least the morning of March 2.
+Spring 2011: Male 27-06 DAR, still with female #26-09 (#926), was on his winter territory until at least the morning of March 2.
 The two were not found there on March 3, but were reported back at Necedah NWR by March 10.
 They were observed building a nest in May.
-Stay tuned for more nesting news.
+No chicks.

-Spring 2013: Trackers assumed that male 27-06 (DAR) probably completed migration with his mate, Crane #926 (26-09) on March 17 when her signal was detected on Necedah NWR.
-(The female not been detected since, and trackers don't know where she went.
-Tracker Eva says the pair may have moved off the frozen ponds to a more hospitable location.)
-By late April or early May the pair had a nest together.
+Spring 2013: Trackers assumed that male 27-06 DAR probably completed migration with his mate, Crane 26-09 (#926) on March 17 when her signal was detected on Necedah NWR.
+(Tracker Eva says the pair may have moved off the frozen ponds to a more hospitable location.)
+By late April or early May the pair had a nest together but it failed in early May.
+The pair did not attempt a second nest this summer.

 Back to "Meet the Flock 2006"